KiwiKilian/kilianfinger.com/src/projects/radlkarte-salzburg.md

 projectAttribution: trafficon
 ---

-Radlkarte Salzburg is a web application for calculating bicycle routes in the state of Salzburg 🇦🇹.
-As a project of the municipality and state government it has the best knowledge to guide you on the safest and fastest routes 🚲.
-The map features locations of repair stations, tube dispensers and bike stores for your daily cycling needs.
-And the rain radar helps to reach the destination dry 🌦️.
+Radlkarte Salzburg is a web application for bicycle route planning in the Austrian state of Salzburg 🇦🇹.
+Developed in collaboration with the municipality and state government, it offers authoritative guidance on the safest and most efficient cycling routes 🚲.

+The interactive map highlights useful amenities like repair stations, tube dispensers, and bike shops – everything you need for daily cycling.
+A built-in rain radar 🌦️ helps riders plan ahead and stay dry on the go.